• IELTS

 • Finally, in the writing task 1 table, a good mix of vocabulary and a variety of sentence types and structures should be used to demonstrate flexibility and skill with lexis and grammar.

-Also read : IELTS Test Centers
+Also read : IELTS Test Centres

 FAQ